 When you are in Batesville, you'll notice that it is more blue-collar than most other communities in America.
 37.72% of Batesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Batesville is a town of service providers, construction workers and builders, and farmers, fishers, or foresters.
 There are especially a lot of people living in Batesville who work in food service (20.60%), healthcare suport services (13.90%), and farm management occupations (12.41%).

-A relatively large number of people in Batesville telecommute to their jobs.
-Overall, about 9.38% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 9.38% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The rate of college-level education in Batesville is quite a bit lower than the national average among all cities of 21.84%: just 10.39% of people here over 25 have a bachelor's degree or an advanced degree.